NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

     // if any attribute names have same string value,
     //     return E_DUPLICATEATTR (i.e 2 attributes have same value)

-    /* relCatRecord is the new record corresponding to the new relation which will be inserted into relation catalog */ Attribute relCatRecord[RELCAT_NO_ATTRS];
+    /* declare relCatRecord of type Attribute which will be used to store the record corresponding to the new relation which will be inserted into relation catalog */
+    Attribute relCatRecord[RELCAT_NO_ATTRS];
     // fill relCatRecord fields as given below
     // offset RELCAT_REL_NAME_INDEX: relName